cnavas88/functional_python/README.md

 The map function is useful when we want to do something to all values in a collection.

+### Filter

+filter, as the name suggests, is a function that helps “filter” out unwanted items.
+For example, we may want to filter out all the odd numbers from scores.

 ## Recursion

 In functional programming, there is not concept of 'for' or 'while' loop, instead recursion is used.
 Recursion is a process in which a functions calls itself directly or indirectly.